Build Process

 Schedule your site launch

-Pick a launch timeframe and work with CMS Team to schedule the specific launch date.
+Pick a launch timeframe and work with the CMS team to schedule the specific launch date.
 We schedule launches 2-4 weeks out and generally launch sites every other Wednesday.

 2